 It is not super sweet like some cookies but still a little on the sweet side for me.
 This is an easy recipe as it’s literally all dumped in one bowl so it’s really a no-fuss recipe.

 Soft and Chewy

 These cookies are soft on and chewy on the inside and a little crisp on the edges, just the way we love them.
-I’ve had to bake them at two different temperature settings just so the inside is cooked so please take note when baking them.
+Depending on whether you prefer a soft cookie or a crisp cookie you may need to adjust the baking times accordingly.

 If you do try this Chocolate Chip Cookies Recipe please drop me a comment and leave a star rating.
 It is always appreciated!

 More Cookie Recipes to try:

 - 125 gram butter melted

 - 1&1/4 cup cake wheat flour or all purpose flour

 - 1/2 tsp salt